Criminal Record Checks

 Vulnerable Sector Search

-If you will be working or volunteering with Vulnerable Persons (i.e. children, seniors, or people with disabilities), the "Consent for Persons Applying for Positions within the Vulnerable Section" needs to be completed on our Criminal Record Check Application .
+If your employment or volunteer activity will cause you to be in a position of Trust or Authority over a Vulnerable Persons (i.e. children, seniors, or people with disabilities), the "Consent for Persons Applying for Positions within the Vulnerable Section" needs to be completed on our Criminal Record and Vulnerable Sector Check Application .

 The Vulnerable Sector search can only be run for employment or volunteer purposes within Canada.